-Choosing the paints you work with is about more than choosing the right colours for your subject matter—viscosity, sheen and opacity are also essential to take into consideration.
-To accommodate a wide variety of applications, acrylics are available in different viscosities, from bottles of fluid acrylic ink to tubes of buttery heavy body paint.
-Golden’s acrylic range encompasses the variety of acrylic consistencies, making their paints useful for providing a comparison of the four main consistencies.
+Choosing the paints you work with is about more than choosing the right colours for your subject matter; viscosity, sheen and opacity are also essential to take into consideration.
+To accommodate a wide variety of applications, acrylics are available in different viscosities, from bottles of very fluid acrylic ink to tubes of buttery, heavy body paint.
+The Golden acrylic range encompasses the variety of acrylic consistencies, making their paints useful for providing a comparison of the four main viscosities of acrylic paint.

 To demonstrate each Golden paint’s viscosity we applied them to a tilted panel.
 From left to right: Heavy Body, Open Acrylic, Fluid Acrylic and High Flow Acrylic.

 Heavy Body Acrylic

 The most characteristic feature of heavy body acrylic paints is their stiff, buttery consistency.
 This allows them to hold peaks and retain brush strokes, making them ideal for impasto techniques and painterly brushwork.
 A palette knife or a stiff hog brush can be used with heavy body acrylics, as they allow you to sculpt the paint and build up layers of rich colour and texture.

 In fact, Golden’s first acrylic range, introduced in the 1980s was their heavy body acrylics.
 Their thick texture appealed to oil painters who were already familiar with a similar consistency.
 Heavy body acrylics are recommended for artists who enjoy the density of oil paint, but who find the long drying time too restrictive.
 When painting with acrylics, multiple layers of varying thicknesses can be applied in any order and the next layer can be applied as soon as the last is touch dry, unlike with oil painting, where you need to be mindful of the fat-over-lean principle.
 This is an advantage for artists who want to build layers of paint quickly.